Henry Moore, 10th Earl of Drogheda

+Early life

 He was the son of Ponsonby Moore, 9th Earl of Drogheda and Anne Tower Moir.
+His sister was Lady Beatrice Minnie Ponsonby Moore, who married Capt.
+Struan Robertson Kerr-Clark.
+After he was killed in action during World War I, she married James Hope, 1st Baron Rankeillour (son of James Hope-Scott and Lady Victoria Alexandrina Fitzalan-Howard, a daughter of the 14th Duke of Norfolk), in 1941.
+His father inherited the earldom of Drogheda in 1892 upon the death of his distant cousin, Henry Moore, 3rd Marquess of Drogheda, after which the marquessate and barony of 1801 became extinct.

+His paternal grandparents were Ponsonby Arthur Moore (a descendant of the 5th Earl of Drogheda) and Augusta Sophia Gardner (a daughter of Gen. Hon.
+William Henry Gardner and grandson of the Adm.
+Alan Gardner, 1st Baron Gardner).
+His maternal grandparents were Flora (née Towers) Moir and George Moir, a well-known Scottish advocate and author.

+Career

-He worked as a clerk in the Foreign Office between 1907 and 1917.
+He was educated at Eton and Trinity College, Cambridge, before working as a clerk in the Foreign Office between 1907 and 1917.
 On 28 October 1908 he succeeded to his father's title and in 1913 was elected as an Irish representative peer, entitling him to a seat in the House of Lords.
 Having left the Foreign Office, on 31 July 1917 he commissioned into the Irish Guards and subsequently saw active service in the First World War.
 In 1919 he was made a Companion of the Order of St Michael and St George.
 He relinquished his commission in 1921.

 After leaving the Army, Drogheda trained in law and became a member of the Inner Temple.
+A qualified barrister, he mainly practiced in the divorce court and was "instrumental in furthering divorce reform in the House of Lords."

+Public service

 During the Second World War, he served as Director-General of the Ministry of Economic Warfare between 1942 and 1945.
 On 1 January 1945 he was knighted as a Knight Commander of the Order of St Michael and St George.
 Between 1946 and 1957 he was Chairman of Committees and Deputy Speaker of the House of Lords, and in 1951 he was made a member of the Privy Council of the United Kingdom.
 On 30 January 1954 he was made Baron Moore, of Cobham in the County of Surrey in the Peerage of the United Kingdom, thus entitling him and his descendants to automatic seats in the House of Lords.

 Between 1918 and 1922, Drogheda served as the last Lord Lieutenant of Kildare.

-Drogheda married twice, to Kathleen Pelham Burn and Olive Mary Meatyard, and was succeeded in his titles by his eldest son from his first marriage, Charles Moore.
+Personal life

+Drogheda married twice, firstly on 3 March 1909 to Kathleen Pelham Burn, a British socialite, aviator, and sportswoman who was considered one of the "bright young things".
+She was the daughter of Charles Maitland Pelham-Burn and Isabella Romanes Russel.
+Before their divorce in 1922, they were the parents of: